 (2) An allocation for administrative expenditures incurred in the administration of the medical assistance (MA) program and the state children's health insurance program (SCHIP) issued on behalf of the Ohio department of medicaid.

-(B) The funding for the IM allocation consists of one hundred per cent state funds, and is in addition to the county mandated share required by section 5101.16 of the Revised Code and detailed in rule 5101:9-6-31 of the Administrative Code.
+(B) The funding for each IM allocation consists of one hundred per cent state funds, and is in addition to the county mandated share required by section 5101.16 of the Revised Code and detailed in rule 5101:9-6-31 of the Administrative Code.

-(F) ODJFS caps the formula-calculated allocation amounts at a nine per cent increase and decrease from the previous SFY.
-If a decrease or increase in the statewide amount results in counties' allocations fluctuating more than nine per cent, ODJFS will not apply the formula, but will decrease or increase each county's previous SFY allocation by the percentage of change to the statewide amount.
+(F) ODJFS caps the formula-calculated allocation amounts at a four per cent increase and decrease from the previous SFY.
+If a decrease or increase in the statewide amount results in counties' allocations fluctuating more than four per cent, ODJFS will not apply the formula, but will decrease or increase each county's previous state fiscal year (SFY) allocation by the percentage of change to the statewide amount.